mpv-player/mpv/DOCS/man/lua.rst

             (``true``).
 This value is used when the timer expires (but before the timer callback function fn is run).

-    Note that these are method, and you have to call them using ``:`` instead of ``.`` (Refer to http://www.lua.org/manual/5.2/manual.html#3.4.9 .)
+    Note that these are methods, and you have to call them using ``:`` instead of ``.`` (Refer to http://www.lua.org/manual/5.2/manual.html#3.4.9 .)

     Example: